chemacabeza/chemacabeza.github.io/_bash-in-depth/0016-Navigation-and-file-folder-related-commands.md

 | `-N` | Displays the Nth entry counting **from the right** of the list shown by `dirs` when invoked without options, starting with zero. |

+In the following sections, we will learn a little bit of how to create files and folders, how to show the content of files, how to move folders or files around, how to delete files and folders and, most importantly how to to search information in different files/folders.

+## File/Folder related commands

 ## Summary